Guilt tripping is an emotionally manipulative tactic and blackmail tool.

 Guilt tripping is a manipulative tactic in which one person tries to make another person feel guilty for not doing something they want or for doing something they disapprove of.
 It is a form of emotional blackmail that can cause feelings of guilt, shame, and self-doubt in the victim.

-A involves causing another person to feel guilt or a sense of responsibility to change their behavior or take a specific action.
+A guilt trip involves causing another person to feel guilt or a sense of responsibility to change their behavior or take a specific action.
 Because guilt can be such a powerful motivator of human behavior, people can wield it as a tool to change how others think, feel, and behave.

 Recall in my last muse on Manipulations in Interpersonal Relationships, Guilt Tripping was identified as an example with the context of interpersonal relationship manipulations.
 In the following, i will identify some manipulative techniques, explain how to spot them and share strategies to overcome different manipulative techniques.